Jundeb/Autumn-2022-group-project/README.md

 Projects purpose was to become familiar with full-stack programming and Kanban -development model.

 ![](Client/src/assets/Kuvaaja1.png)
-*Picture of first graph in the "Lämpötilatiedot ja c02 pitoisuudet" page.*
+*Picture of the first graph in the "Lämpötilatiedot ja c02 pitoisuudet" page.*

 ## Technologies and tools: